Cornell-Tech-Turtlebot/README/README.md

    If `catkin_build` doesn't work, try `catkin_make_isolated` then `source devel_isolated/setup.bash`

-   You also may want something like the following at the end of your `~/.bashrc`
+ - You also may want add this at the end of your `~/.bashrc`
    ```
    export TURTLEBOT3_MODEL=waffle_pi
    export ROS_MASTER_URI=http://10.8.0.1:11311
    export ROS_IP=10.8.0.1
-   # TSR's note: these next two are especially surprising.
-I've never done a "devel_isolated" before,
-   # and I don't know why you need to specify this path to python
-   source /catkin_ws/devel_isolated/setup.bash
    export C_INCLUDE_PATH=/usr/include/python2.7
    ```